 Sometimes, “calathea” and “maranta” are used interchangeably, and the nickname prayer plant is used for calatheas.
 On certain species, the leaves of calatheas and marantas look similar.
 However, they ARE different plants.

-“Prayer plant” is another name for maranta plants—not calatheas (the name describes the movement of the leaves folding up and down to look like folded hands in prayer).
-Calatheas and marantas are both a part of the Marantaceae family, though.
+“Prayer plant” is another name for maranta plants—not calatheas.
+Calatheas and marantas are under different genera but both a part of the Marantaceae family.

 Do Calatheas need sunlight?

 Whether it comes from grow lights or natural sunlight, yes, calatheas do need some light.
 Calatheas’ ideal lighting requirement is medium to bright, indirect light.
 Do not put them in direct sun which can burn the leaves.

 While these plants are tricky, one easy part of calathea care that draws so many people in is that they also make great low-light plants.
 Just keep in mind they won’t grow as fast in lower light.
 Lighter varieties need more light, as is typical with most houseplants.